 Overview of a Chapter 7 Bankruptcy

 An individual filing a Chapter 7 bankruptcy should know his or her rights when it comes to existing debts and harassment from creditors to pay.
-Upon the filing of a Chapter 7, an “automatic stay” instantly springs into existence.
+Upon the filing of Chapter 7 bankruptcy, an “automatic stay” instantly springs into existence.
 No further Court review or order is needed.
-The automatic stay immediately stops all creditor action and allows you some much deserved peace and quiet.
+The automatic stay immediately stops all creditor action and allows you some much-deserved peace and quiet.

-A Chapter 7 bankruptcy is available for people that have an average monthly income less than the state’s median income (currently $4,019 per month for a single person).
+A Chapter 7 bankruptcy is available for people that have an average monthly income less than the state’s median income.
 Many individuals with higher incomes may still qualify if they pass a “stringent means” test.
 An experienced bankruptcy attorney at JRQ & Associates will identify whether or not a person will qualify for a Chapter 7 bankruptcy under either of these income calculations.

-At the end of the process, most people will walk away completely debt free.
+At the end of the process, most people will walk away completely debt-free.
 There are only a handful of debts that are not discharged at the end of the proceeding.
-These debts include back child support, alimony obligations, and student loans.
+These debts include, but are not limited to, back child support, alimony obligations, certain tax debt, and student loans.

 An Illinois resident considering a Chapter 7 bankruptcy to help relieve his or her heavy financial burden should not hesitate to contact an experienced bankruptcy lawyer at JRQ & Associates.
 A prospective filer will receive a free bankruptcy consultation with one of our experienced bankruptcy attorneys.
 The benefits of a Chapter 7 bankruptcy start immediately after the case is filed and have already helped thousands of Illinois residents this year.
 Contact us now and get your life back on track.